flag-UK

 Words by Harriet Mallinson

-Children are not for everyone but within moments it’s clear the staff of our luxury gulet love kids.
+Children are not for everyone but within moments, it’s clear the staff of our luxury gulet love kids.
 Our tot is whisked off by the hand on a tour of the classic wooden boat (our home for the next few days), presented with some juice and… cooed over for the entirety of the trip.

 A family holiday with a twist, a gulet getaway in the Aegean serves up ample opportunity for escapism and adventure as stress is lifted off parents’ shoulders like an unwanted coat at a dinner party by a travel company that knows its stuff.